Why You Feel Stuck in Your Career Even When Things Look Fine

 When It Starts to Point Toward a Change

-Over time, the experience of being stuck can shift into a more explicit question about direction.
+The experience of being stuck can eventually become a more explicit question about direction.

 You may begin to consider whether the role still fits, whether a different path would be more appropriate, or whether the current trajectory aligns with how you want your work to develop.
 These questions tend to emerge gradually and become more consistent when underlying conditions remain unchanged.